Premises Liability Lawyer in Albuquerque

 Albuquerque personal injury attorney Bert Parnall and Parnall Law are here to help you.
 We pursue premises liability claims on behalf of clients who have been hurt because of negligent property owners.
 We work to establish the facts of premises liability accidents and injuries and confront the at-fault property owners and their insurance companies.

 Call Parnall Law today to set up a free legal consultation.
-If you have a viable premises liability claim in Albuquerque or Central New Mexico, we’ll represent you in a dignified manner to make things right for you.
+If you have a viable premises liability claim in Albuquerque or Central New Mexico, we will represent you in a dignified manner to make things right for you.
 We’ll handle all the legal aspects of your claim.
 We’ll work aggressively to obtain a proper negotiated settlement or jury award for you while allowing you to focus on recovering and getting your life back.

 Do You Have a Premises Liability Claim?